-At the beginning of my career, mentioning that you are good at multitasking during a job interview would win you serious brownie points.
+At the beginning of my career, mentioning multitasking as a strength would win you serious brownie points at job interviews.

-Fast forward a few years and advanced multitasking skills are viewed if not as a cause of all the evil, then at least not something you should be shouting about at every corner.
+Fast forward a few years and advanced multitasking skills are viewed if not as something you should almost be ashamed of.

-And it's all because our modern science, psychology and neuroscience in particular have learnt to measure those things.
-And multitasking turned out to be bad for us.
+The status of multitasking changed thanks to modern science, psychology and neuroscience in particular.
+The researchers have learnt to measure various things.
+And when they looked at multitasking it turned out to be bad for us.
+As simple as that.

 "We found that multitasking behaviour is negatively associated with flow experience which transmits a negative indirect effect of multitasking behaviour on performance." - Corinna Peifer